waggle-sensor/sage-website/docs/events/2026-Sage-Summer-Hackathon.md

 Show off your project!
 Celebrate.
 Enjoy dinner and farewell.

-## Potential Hackathon Projects

-Did you have a project in mind?
-If not, here are some examples that we can help you with.
-Attendees will be encouraged to organize into teams and tackle projects with guidance and support from the Sage team.

-#### Image Search at the Edge

-Key pieces: translate the NRP Kubernetes config into a pluginctl setup, swap in edge-friendly models (e.g., Gemma4), replace the vector DB with something edge-compatible (e.g., NVIDIA's NanoDB), and run benchmarks.
-Example creative ideas: pivot from "image search" to generating daily or weekly summaries of what the node sees.

-*(More hackathon topics will be selected based on participants' interests and announced prior to registration.)*

 ### Baseline Deliverables for All Participants

 In addition to hackathon project work, all participants are expected to complete the following by the end of the week:

 - Get new code into the ECR and run it on a deployed node
+- Build AI tools and skills, and share them with the whole class
+- Write an overview of your project, present and share with the class
-- Process a batch of images using an LLM and write the results to the Beehive
+- Process a batch of images using an LLM
 - Build and test a data pipeline connecting two or more sensor streams